 Unlike the POP 2, which uses infrared light, the MINI is a blue light scanner that uses blue light.
 The shorter wavelength of blue light allows it to deliver higher precision scanned models.
 It also helps deal better with bright ambient light, something the POP 2 struggles with.

 The claimed single capture accuracy of the Revopoint MINI is 0.02 mm, which lets it capture a lot more detail than the 0.05 mm accuracy of the Revopoint POP 2 allows.

 You might be tempted to just get the MINI instead, but there is a significant downside to be aware of.
 Because the MINI is designed around 3D scanning small objects, it comes with a smaller capturing frame.

 That means that if you want to scan large objects, it will take you a lot longer with the MINI since you will have to move it around a lot more.
-If you mostly scan large objects, the Revopoint POP 2 is a better choice.
+If you mostly scan medium-sized objects, the Revopoint POP 2 is a better choice.

 The Shining3D Einscan SE is a 3D scanner that has a lot of similarities to the Revopoint POP 2.
 For example, both scanners have a similar capture volume and accuracy.